How to Organize Google Workspace for Personal and Sales Email (2026 Guide)

 Step 4: Labels and Filters for Sales

-Gmail filters and labels keep your inbox readable when replies from sequences start coming in.
-The goal is zero manual sorting.
+Gmail filters and labels keep your inbox readable when sales replies start flowing in.
+The goal is zero manual sorting — every sales reply auto-categorized before you see it.

-Create a filter for: to:(outreach.yourcompany.com) → Apply label "Sales Replies" → Skip Inbox.
+Create a primary filter for: to:(outreach.yourcompany.com) → Apply label "Sales Replies" → Skip Inbox (Archive).

-If you use a personalization tool that syncs reply status back to your CRM, you can skip manual labeling entirely — the platform handles triage.
+If you use a personalization tool that syncs reply status back to your CRM, you can skip manual labeling entirely — the platform handles triage and you review everything in the platform inbox.

 Step 5: Connect to Your CRM

 Google Workspace alone does not log sent emails to your CRM.
-You need either a native integration or a BCC-to-CRM address.
+You need either a native integration, a BCC-to-CRM address, or a sales engagement platform that handles sync automatically.

-For HubSpot: install the HubSpot Sales Chrome extension.
+HubSpot: install the HubSpot Sales Chrome extension.
 It adds a one-click log button and tracks opens and clicks from any Gmail compose window.
+Make sure to connect both your personal and alias addresses in HubSpot settings for complete logging.

-For SyncGTM: connect your Google Workspace account via OAuth under Settings → Email Accounts.
-SyncGTM logs all sent and received messages to the contact timeline automatically.
-See the pricing page for plan limits on email accounts per workspace.
+SyncGTM: connect your Google Workspace account via OAuth under Settings → Email Accounts.
+SyncGTM logs all sent and received messages to the contact timeline automatically, including messages sent from aliases.
+See the pricing page for plan limits on connected email accounts per workspace.

 Sales email sent from Google Workspace is not exempt from compliance requirements.
 CAN-SPAM applies to all commercial email sent to US recipients.
 GDPR applies if you email anyone in the EU, regardless of where your company is based.